 SOCY 3016-880: Marriage and the Family in the United States

 This course is designed to examine marriage and the family in the U.S. from a sociological perspective.
 We will look at how marriage and family are fluid constructs, transforming and evolving over time.
 As the majority of families currently do not fit the “nuclear” model, special emphasis will be placed on the various realities of people’s lives and how they differ from cultural ideals.
-In addition to general class readings, students will get to pick a book from a list of subject-related options on a topic of their choosing.

 This course engages in an interdisciplinary study of the intersections of gender, race, and sexuality that have created a multicultural, multiethnic, and multiracial world, looking particularly at migrants and migrant communities.
 We will examine how constructions of gender, race, and sexuality are structurally determined and lived in the context of global migration, both contemporary and historical.
 While the course primarily focuses on women, it is impossible to ignore how race, sexuality, and class articulate with ideas about gender and how these socially determined characteristics intersect in identity construction and subjectivities.
 The goal of this class is to develop a critical understanding of how forms of privilege, inequality, and exclusion based on gender, race, sexuality, and national/ethnic origin are written about, comprehended, and contended with.
 In addition to reading a number of scholarly books and articles from across the social sciences and humanities, we will also use news articles, blogs, current events, and social media.
 Recommended prerequisites: WMST 2000 or WMST 2600.
 Approved for arts and sciences core curriculum: global perspective.